 When an address has multiple diverts configured, all of them receive the same, original message.

 This means that the results of a transformer on a message are not directly available for other diverts or their filters on the same address.

 See the documentation on adding runtime dependencies to understand how to make your transformer available to the broker.

-A divert will only divert a message to an address on the same server, however, if you want to divert to an address on a different server, a common pattern would be to divert to a local store-and-forward queue, then set up a bridge which consumes from that queue and forwards to an address on a different server.
+A divert will only divert a message to an address on the same server.
+If you want to divert to an address on a different server a common pattern would be to divert to a local "store-and-forward" queue and then set up a bridge which consumes from that queue and forwards to an address on a different server.

 Diverts are defined as xml in the

 There can be zero or more diverts in the file.